Philadelphia Eagles Santa Claus incident

-The Philadelphia Eagles Santa Claus incident was an incident that occurred during halftime of an American football game in the 1968 season of the National Football League (NFL) between the visiting Minnesota Vikings and the Philadelphia Eagles.
-The game itself is referred to as The Santa Claus Game.
+The Philadelphia Eagles Santa Claus incident occurred during halftime of an American football game in the 1968 season of the National Football League (NFL) between the Minnesota Vikings and the Philadelphia Eagles.
+The game was played at Franklin Field in Philadelphia, Pennsylvania.

-The incident occurred on December 15, 1968, in Week 14, at the time the final week of the NFL season, with the struggling Eagles sitting at 2–11 on the season.
-Tied 7–7 at halftime, the team brought out Santa Claus as part of the halftime Christmas parade; but Eagles fans upset by the poor season pelted him with snowballs.
+The incident occurred on December 15, 1968, the final week of the NFL season, with the struggling Eagles sitting at 2–11 on the season.
+Tied 7–7 at halftime, the team brought out a man dressed as Santa Claus as part of the halftime Christmas parade.
+Eagles fans, upset by the poor season, pelted him with snowballs.

-The affair has gone down in NFL and sports lore as a representation of the passion, and sometimes outrageous behavior, of Philadelphia sports fans.
+The affair has gone down in NFL and sports lore as a representation of the passionate and sometimes overzealous behavior of Philadelphia sports fans.

 Background

-The Eagles entered their final game of the 1968 season with a 2–11 record.
-According to Pro Football Hall of Fame sportswriter Ray Didinger, the 1968 Eagles team was at the time the franchise's worst year.
-However, fans were especially frustrated because while the Eagles started 0–11 they had won two games and were not bad enough to secure the #1 pick in the 1969 NFL/AFL draft and the eventual rights to running back O. J. Simpson.
-Some fans wore buttons to the game reading "Joe Must Go," in reference to head coach Joe Kuharich, and a plane with a banner circled the stadium with the same message.
-The game was also the last Eagles game played on grass at Franklin Field.
-Leonard Tose, who bought the Eagles before the 1969 season from Jerry Wolman, directed the team to install AstroTurf as Franklin Field's playing surface.
+The Eagles' 1968 season had been regarded as one of the worst in franchise history up until that point, with the team starting 0–11.
+Despite the lost season, fans had been hopeful of the team's chances to secure the first overall pick in the 1969 NFL/AFL draft and select Heisman-winning running back O. J. Simpson from USC.
+However, the Eagles won two straight games in weeks 12 and 13, putting them behind the 1–12–1 Buffalo Bills in the draft order.
+Some fans wore buttons to the game reading "Joe Must Go" in reference to head coach Joe Kuharich, and a plane with a banner circled the stadium with the same message.

-The Eagles took an early 7–0 lead in the game much to the dismay of fans, who wanted an Eagles loss to ensure a good draft pick.
+In the game, the Eagles took an early 7–0 lead over the Vikings, much to the dismay of fans.
 At halftime, the game was tied 7–7.